by Michael Jordan, Cathy Morris, and Anna Dix

-Presented by Michael Jordan at the Ports 2007 Conference.
+Presented by Michael Jordan at Ports 2007 Conference

 Container terminals are becoming increasingly more congested and expensive to operate.
 Highways and railways are already congested by container traffic and this congestion will worsen.
 Pollution from port operations is also a rising concern.
 These factors create a growing need for new, more economical terminal operation methods.
 Floaterm is a concept that helps alleviate congestion and pollution.